OpenLoco/OpenLoco/README.md

 Alternatively, we have platform-specific guides for [Ubuntu](https://github.com/OpenLoco/OpenLoco/wiki/Building-on-Ubuntu) and [macOS](https://github.com/OpenLoco/OpenLoco/wiki/Building-on-macOS).

 If you just want to play the game, you can just [download the latest release](https://github.com/OpenLoco/OpenLoco/releases) from GitHub.
-Releases are currently provided for Windows and macOS (32-bit only).
+Releases are currently only provided for Windows (32-bit only).

 ## 4.1 Building prerequisites